-Your Airstream trailer is factory-equipped with an Interstate battery (SRM-24), unless your trailer was equipped with the optional solar panel feature in which you trailer comes standard with the Lifeline GLP-24.
+Your Airstream trailer is factory equipped with an Interstate battery (SRM-24).

 A normal battery can discharge by itself in 30 to 40 days when not in use, therefore, it is necessary to periodically check the battery and charge.

 We suggest checking the batteries at least every two weeks in freezing weather.
 The temperature at which a battery will freeze depends on the condition of its charge.
 As an example: a fully charged battery with a specific gravity of 1.265 will not freeze until the electrolyte temperature drops to -71.3°F, while a discharged battery will freeze at +19°F. The following table shows the freezing points of batteries at various specific gravity readings, temperature corrected 80°F.